Rights and Responsibilities of Students

 Students who are employed by any Yale SOM department are “student workers” and subject to this policy.
 Student workers include teaching assistants, research assistants, tutors, second-year advisers, CDO career advisers, admissions interviewers, and International Experience course assistants, among others.
 No student may serve as a teaching assistant for any course in which the student is enrolled for credit.
 No student may serve as a tutor for a course in which the student is a teaching assistant.

-Student workers are permitted to work up to twenty hours per week during an academic term in which they are registered in only four courses.
-Student workers registered for more than four courses in a term are permitted to work no more than ten hours per week.
-These weekly maximums apply to total hours worked in any combination of student worker roles and positions at Yale and are suspended during academic recess periods.
+Student workers are permitted to work up to twenty hours per week during an academic term.
+This weekly maximum applies to total hours worked in any combination of student worker roles and positions at Yale and is suspended during academic recess periods.
 First-year students are discouraged from working while completing the core curriculum.
 First-year students in academic difficulty who have been seen by the Academic Standards Committee are not eligible to be employed by SOM during the first year of study.

 Course Recording